aspose-cells/Aspose.Cells-Products/cells/en/java/merger/merge-htm-to-mht/_index.md

 The following example demonstrates how to merge HTM to MHT in Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge HTM to MHT.
 Upload your files, call Workbook.Combine method for merging files, and then save it to MHT file.
 If you develop code in Java, this will be simpler than it sounds.
-See {{platform} example that merges HTM to MHT.
+See Java example that merges HTM to MHT.

 {{% /blocks/products/pf/agp/text %}}